 As long as you manage them well, cash back credit cards can be a great way to get rewarded for purchases you already make.
 But knowing which cash back credit card to use can be tough.

-Blue Cash Preferred from American Express and Citi Double Cash – 18 month BT offer are two popular cash back credit cards that make it easy to earn anywhere from 1% to 6% on every purchase you make.
+card_name and card_name are two popular cash back credit cards that make it easy to earn anywhere from 1% to 6% on every purchase you make.
 Depending on your purchasing habits, one of them may be a good fit for you.

 For personal finance ninjas, you may even want both cards to maximize the cash back you earn.
 Here’s a breakdown on how they work, how they compare, and which may be better for your purchasing needs.

-Blue Cash Preferred and Citi Double Cash rewards
+Blue Cash Preferred® Card from American Express and Citi Double Cash® Card

 When using Blue Cash Preferred, you’ll earn 6% at U.S. supermarkets ($6,000 annual purchase limit, then earn 1%), 6% at select U.S. streaming subscription services (like Netflix), 3% back on transit (including rideshare, taxi, parking, train, buses, and more), and 3% at U.S. gas stations.
+Cash Back is received in the form of Reward Dollars that can be redeemed as a statement credit.
 If you spend heavily in any of those categories, the Blue Cash Preferred card is probably best.
+Terms apply.

-Costs and fees of Blue Cash Preferred and Citi Double Cash
+Costs and Fees of Blue Cash Preferred® Card from American Express and Citi Double Cash® Card

 With credit cards, you never pay any interest if you pay off the card in full every month before the due date.
 Clark and the team firmly believe that you should only use credit cards if you can afford to pay them off completely each month and never miss a due date.
 If you can do that, the only regular cost you should encounter is an annual fee.

 Double Cash has no annual fee.
-Blue Cash Preferred from American Express charges $95 per year.
+Blue Cash Preferred charges a $0 intro annual fee for the first year, then $95 (see rates and fees).
 That makes Citi Double Cash better for people who are averse to annual fees.
 It also means you have to make at least $95 per year in cash back with the Amex card just to break even on the annual fee.
 However, if you do a little math you can see how easy it is to do.

 According to the U.S. Bureau of Labor Statistics, the average U.S. food budget for food at home is $4,363 per year.
 If you spend that, you’ll bring home $261.78 in cash back from that category alone.
 If you spend the typical $1,968 per year on gas, you’ll earn $59 in rewards.
 Depending on how much you spend on streaming, Uber or Lyft rides, and public transit, you could end up earning far more with Blue Cash Preferred even after the $95 annual fee.